-We offer partial and full scholarships based on merit, demonstrated financial need, and increasing participation in technology among underrepresented groups such as women, veterans, minorities, and people who identify as LGBT.
+Galvanize offers partial and full scholarships based on merit, demonstrated financial need, and increasing participation in technology among underrepresented groups such as women, veterans, minorities, and people who identify as LGBT.

+The Recurse Center is free for everyone.
 Need-based grants available for living expenses for female programmers.

 1) Significant discounts for students with an undergrad and graduate CS degree from an accredited college in the U.S.

-2) $600 discounts for women and U.S. military veterans
+2) $600 discounts for women and U.S. military veterans.

 £500 discount for women.

-All women and underrepresented minorities (includes African Americans, Hispanic and Latino Americans, Mexican-Americans, Native Americans (American Indians, Alaska Natives, and Native Hawaiians), Pacific Islanders, and mainland Puerto Ricans), and veterans or members of the U.S. military are eligible for a $2,000 scholarship to apply toward their tuition.
+All women and underrepresented minorities (includes African Americans, Hispanic and Latino Americans, Mexican-Americans, Native Americans (American Indians, Alaska Natives, and Native Hawaiians), Pacific Islanders, and mainland Puerto Ricans), and veterans or members of the U.S. military are eligible for a $3,000 scholarship to apply toward their tuition.

-Grants and scholarships are available for students from underrepresented groups like women and minorities.
+A limited number of scholarships are available for students from underrepresented groups like women and minorities.

-A limited number of needs based scholarships and financing opportunities exist.
+A limited number of needs-based scholarships and financing opportunities exist.

 We Can Code IT has a $1,000 scholarship for women and African American, Hispanic American, or Native American students.